-The Regina Melonson Learning Resource Center (SPREE Fund-A-Need)
+The Regina Melonson Learning Resource Center

 The LRC is a critical component of Prep’s academic program.
 Our mission is to help equalize the academic playing field for students who need support due to temporary or longstanding conditions that impact their ability to learn.
 Our reward is their success."